 Start with the Basics: If you’re new to philosophy, begin with simpler, more accessible works.
 Voltaire’s Candide and Montaigne’s Essays are great starting points as they are both engaging and thought-provoking.

 Explore Their Major Works: Each philosopher on the list has key works that shaped their ideas.
-Sartre’s Being and Nothingness is a dense but essential read if you’re interested in existentialism, while Foucault’s Discipline and Punish provides an eye-opening look at the role of power in society.
+Sartre’s Being and Nothingness is a tough but important book if you want to learn about existentialism.
+Foucault’s Discipline and Punish gives a surprising view of how power works in society.

 Join Philosophy Discussions: There are many online forums, social media groups, and local meet-ups where people discuss philosophical ideas.
 Joining these can give you new perspectives on the texts you read and help you better understand complex concepts.